stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 as the second argument to the kernel (after ``nlayers``).
 ``ncell_2d_no_halos`` is an ``integer`` of kind ``i_def`` with intent ``in``.

-.. _dynamo0.3-kernel-arg-intents:
+.. _lfric-kernel-arg-intents:

 Argument Intents
 ################

-As described :ref:`above <dynamo0.3-psy-arg-intents>`, LFRic kernels read and/or update the data pointed to by objects such as :ref:`fields <lfric-field>` or :ref:`operators <lfric-operator>`.
+As described :ref:`above <lfric-psy-arg-intents>`, LFRic kernels read and/or update the data pointed to by objects such as :ref:`fields <lfric-field>` or :ref:`operators <lfric-operator>`.
 This data is passed to the kernels as :ref:`subroutine arguments
-<dynamo0.3-kern-subroutine>` and their Fortran intents usually follow the
+<lfric-kern-subroutine>` and their Fortran intents usually follow the
-logic determined by their :ref:`access modes <dynamo0.3-kernel-valid-access>`.
+logic determined by their :ref:`access modes <lfric-kernel-valid-access>`.

 * ``GH_READ`` indicates ``intent(in)`` as the argument is only ever read from.